MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-pricing-scenarios.md

 ### Outbound: Agent calls the customer

-Matias is a Dynamics 365 contact center agent, who makes an outbound call from Omnichannel for Customer Service to a telephone number (Mae).
-Matias talks to Mae for 2 minutes, puts her on hold to consult with his supervisor, Gaby.
+Matias is a contact center agent and makes an outbound call from Omnichannel for Customer Service to a telephone number (Mae).
+Matias talks to Mae for two minutes, puts her on hold to consult with his supervisor, Gaby.
 Matias talks to Gaby for five minutes, ends his consult, and resumes his call with Mae.
 The call lasts for another three minutes.

   > [!div class=mx-imgBorder]
    > ![Pricing example 7.](media/vc-pricing-7.png "Inbound call from customer through Teams")